Guys, you’ve been in this situation before. You meet a girl out at a bar, and she has an adorable accent.

 If a woman looks like she’s in a hurry, approach her as you usually would and see how she reacts to your witty confidence.
 If her body language is signaling that she is still trying to leave, call it out: “You look like you’re in a rush.
 I’d love to continue this conversation, so give me your number or if you don’t like me, give me a fake one and I’ll let you go.”
 A cheeky smile goes a long way when you’re bringing up what others usually leave unsaid.

-If the conversation is heating up and she’s holding eye contact longer than usual, say “I’m having a hard time focusing on our conversation because I can tell you totally want to make out with me.”
+If the conversation is heating up and she’s holding eye contact longer than usual with her shiny grey coloured lenses, say “I’m having a hard time focusing on our conversation because I can tell you totally want to make out with me.”
 Before you dismiss that one as too cheesy, try it in the right moment and you’ll see why it’s an honest and vulnerable thing to say (even if it is slightly cheesy!).

 What you’re doing is forcing the subtext of your interaction to become the context.
 You’re speaking what others are thinking, but are too uncomfortable to say out loud because doing so would violate social protocol.

 Being able to bring unspoken communication to the forefront of discussion in a way that’s humorous signals your social competence, honesty, and playfulness.
 These are three universally attractive traits.

 This may seem like it’s socially uncalibrated and risky.
 However, when you do it without being awkward or desperate, it highlights a deep understanding of human behavior.
 As a result, it’s an extremely attractive conversational skill.

 These don’t need to be extremely witty or brilliant responses.
 Their purpose is to point out what’s happening in the moment.
 By doing this, you show your awareness and concern for her emotions and thoughts.